Emon-Jan/web-logger-nodejs-angular/README.md

     * API: http://hostname:3000/api/ip?from='1538363117'&to='1538399117'&mac='00:00:00:00:00:00'
     * Query parameter: from , to
     * Details:
-        * returns a list of organization name with a value within the given date-time or only date with 'yyyy-MM-dd' or 'yyyy-mm-dd hh:mm:ss' format in json.
+        * returns a list of organization name with a value within the given date-time in json.
             * e.g. ```[
                         { name: 'Google LLC', y: 37.16, startTime: 1538363117, endTime: 1538399117 },
                         { ... }